btf-org/flank/README.md

 ## Caveats / Limitations

-- As it currently stands, users can write destructive shell scripts.
+- As it currently stands, users can write destructive shell scripts, so beware!
 I am currently using this is in a small team, high-trust environment, so I haven't invested any effort into RBAC.
 - The logic in flankserver.c is pretty unpolished.
 I'm pretty sure if you open 64 tabs, it'll just crash the server.
-A lot of these problems have been masked by systemctl's automatic restart behavior.
+A lot of these problems have been masked by systemctl's automatic restart behavior...